 I’m going to leave his line of reasoning here.
 There’s more to it, but for the rest, I suggest you read the book.

 In close, don’t get caught up in the competition.
-Just do the work your passionate about.
+Just do the work you’re passionate about.
 Try not to think about the competition.
 Just have fun.
 Don’t care how praised someone is or where they stand in whatever fabricated pecking order exists.
 Just search for two things.
 First, who has interests that overlap with you?
 And second, are they a good person?